uoy-cs-eng2/mdbook-practicals/src/practicals/model-transformation/m2t.md

 - So far, you have been modifying the existing callcentre2java.egx M2T transformation
 - **Exercise #3**: write a new M2T transformation that transforms a call centre model into a set of HTML pages
-    - 1 HTML page for each step
+    - One HTML page for each step
     - Hyperlinks in the generated pages to represent transitions

 ![Generated HTML page](html.png)